octetoctal/leetflow/README.md

 # LeetFlow
-Assists in understanding patterns of data structures and algorithms problem better.
+An LLM powered assistant that assists in identification and understanding of underlying patterns of data structures and algorithms problem.